Skip Navigation

 Weather

-Winters last from June to August, but temperatures are generally still between 15 and 20 degrees Celsius or even more sometimes.
+Winters last from June to August, but temperatures are generally still between 15 °C and 20 °C or even more sometimes.
 Nights can be rather chilly though and frost is not unheard of though pretty rare.
-During this time, cloudy and cool days of just over 10 degrees make a visit to the Iguazu Falls not a great time.
+During this time, cloudy and cool days of just over 10 °C make a visit to the Iguazu Falls not a great time.
+Summers can be extremely hot and humid, with temperatures from November to March frequently hitting 30 °C or (much) more.
+This is also when most of the heavy rainshowers fall.
+Spring (late September - early November) and autumn (March to May) are actually quite pleasant times for a visit.

 Top